search Where Thought Leaders go for Growth

 In what order should you organize the tasks?

-1. daily appointments,
+1. Daily appointments,

-2. tasks that are planned in your agenda,
+2. Tasks that are planned in your agenda,

-3. other tasks.
+3. Other tasks.

 👉 Do you not have enough time to deal with an urgent task?

-And keep in mind: you have the right to say no!
-The level of urgency of this task is relative and varies from person to person.
-And, the success behind the Getting Things Done method depends on your ability to respect order and task management.
-If you feel that a task is not as urgent as you are told it is, it is up to you to choose how and when to deal with it... or what other tasks to postpone to deal with it.
+If you feel that a task is not as urgent as you are told it is, it is up to you to choose how and when to deal with it… or what other tasks to postpone dealing with it.

-Task management tools to support the GTD method
+Task Management Tools to Support the GTD Method

 Trello is an online task management and project management system designed for businesses of all types and sizes.
 With Trello, you can create visual maps to organize tasks according to projects and progress.